 KnowledgePoint supplies and advises training providers to help them better support their students.
-It also develops and organises the new WorldSkills UK Building Information Modelling Competition – helping young people master this highly sought-after skill.
+They also developed and organised the WorldSkills UK Building Information Modelling Competition – helping young people master this highly sought-after skill.

 As a leading provider of training materials and support, KnowledgePoint is passionate about helping students to succeed.
-It is dedicated to providing transferable skills that can be used in any digital environment, teaching the next generation core competencies to succeed as the world of work changes.
+They provide transferable skills that can be used in any digital environment, teaching the next generation core competencies to succeed as the world of work changes.

 At the cutting-edge of industry, BIM is a key skill for young people looking to begin a career in these sectors.
 The BIM competition focuses on teaching competitors the core skills needed to kick-start their career journeys.

 The BIM competition ran for the first time in 2018 and is now available for students across the UK.
-Focus on this important digital skill helps ensure WorldSkills UK Competitions are relevant to business needs and give young people a real taste of working life.
+Focusing on this important digital skill helps ensure WorldSkills UK Competitions are relevant to business needs and gives young people a real taste of working life.

 Championing industry-standard skills worldwide